zushenyan/Predefined-Color-Picker/README.md

 * v0.1.3
   * United the formation of event object.
   * Supports ES6 feature - Symbol on all platforms.
 Thanks to babelify!
+  * Make distinction between color-none and colored option more clear.
 * v0.1.2
   * Notify event listener on `setPalette()` and `setSelector()`.
 * v0.1.1